DolfeLive/3D-Model-To-Minecraft-Particles/README.md

 # How to use:

-In the directory type `pip install -r requirements.txt`
+In the directory type `pip install -r req.txt`

 In blender make sure to export the 3d model as ascii and ply